6.4T+ Optical Engine for CPO

 The TOE-400G transmit engine for co-packaged optics (CPO) delivers industry-leading integration and ultra-high channel density with support for 16 and 32 lanes, making it ideal for next-generation data center and AI workloads.

-With tightly integrated drivers and modulators, the system is optimized for minimal signal path length, enhanced RF performance, and reduced drive voltages—enabling both a smaller form factor and superior signal fidelity.
+With tightly integrated drivers and modulators, the Optical Engine for CPO is optimized for minimal signal path length, enhanced RF performance, and reduced drive voltages—enabling both a smaller form factor and superior signal fidelity.
 Its cutting-edge architecture achieves energy efficiency below 0.5 pJ/bit by eliminating static currents and electrode bias, relying instead on a purely capacitive load with a clear roadmap for further reductions.

 Designed for uncompromising reliability, the engine achieves a bit error rate as low as 1E-6, delivering excellent signal integrity and clean eye diagrams for high-performance optical interconnects.